ll0ruc/DivSR/README.md

-# Ada-Retrieval
+# DivSR

-This is our PyTorch implementation for Ada-Retrieval: An Adaptive Multi-Round Retrieval Paradigm for Sequential Recommendations
+This is our Tensorflow implementation for Enhancing Diversity on Social Recommendation with Knowledge Distillation

 # Requirements
 Environments:
 ```
 python==3.8
-pytorch==1.12.1
-cudatoolkit==11.3.1
+tensorflow==2.4.0
 ```
 Install environments by:
 ```